Install

 The outputs are precious, while the server machine can be re-generated anytime.
 Consider mounting an external backed-up drive to the output folder of your BON in a Box installation.

 By default, BON in a Box listens for http.
-To enable https, we hide it behind a reverse proxy and activate https with certbot.
-How to do this is out of scope for this readme.
+To enable https, we hide it behind a reverse proxy (documentation here) and activate https with certbot (documentation here).

 Running a script or pipeline